colindaven/rs_demultiplex/README.md

 Demultiplex reads in FASTQ format from a FASTQ input file according to an oligo in the first x bases (eg Unique Molecular Identifier, UMI).

+ - accept oligo eg 8bp as first command line arg, see examples below
+ - read FASTQ
+ - match given oligo exactly to first 8bp of the read
+ - write all reads - unmodified, i.e. still containing oligo - to standard out

+See examples below.

 Install - please first install Rust and Cargo from their website

 Usage: